prismicio/prismic-gatsby/docs/previews.md

 For these cases, we provide a helper function `mergePrismicPreviewData` to handle just that.
-This allows us to display fresh preview data on templates where `previewData` "fits", but fallback gracefully to static data wherever else it's needed.
+This allows us to display fresh preview data on templates where `previewData` "fits", but fallback to static data wherever else it's needed.

 Once we've navigated to our appropriate template, we need to conditionally handle reading `previewData` from `location.state`.